 Jeff has a Ph.D. in electrical engineering and a Juris Doctorate.
 During law school, Jeff was a summer intern at Fair Vote and the National Voting Rights Institute.
 Jeff wrote a law review article setting forth legal grounds for mandating fairer voting procedures under the U.S. Constitution.
 Jeff has a passion for helping people vote the right way and this motivated him to found OpaVote in 2011.
 All these facets are crucial to the development of EwA.
 Besides being a strong supporter of the mission and the vision of EwA, he brings his technical and legal expertise into the picture.

 EwA is more than just a web site and service.
-It is a community of collaborators and contributors who are essential as they help EwA shape its content –reviewing it, editing it, supplying their conservation and wildlife experiences and expertise as volunteers, travelers, scientists, practitioners, or leaders.
+It is a community, collaborators, contributors and partners who are essential as they help EwA shape its content –reviewing it, editing it, supplying their conservation and wildlife experiences and expertise as volunteers, travelers, scientists, practitioners, or leaders.

 We are thankful to count with us such great people, who give their time, expertise and experience so as to inspire and raise the standards of nature conservation and animal welfare practices.